 The universe has an uncanny way of matching us up with the right person who can show us where there is an imbalance in our way of being.
 For example, the angry person often ends up with the scaredy cat who can’t stand up to them.
 We attract people who teach us a lesson we need to learn.
 Sometimes those lessons are the most painful.
 If you’re the type who attracts angry people, ask yourself why this is.
 It could be that you need to practise setting boundaries.
 It could be that you grew up around angry people and never learned how to deal with them, and the universe is sending you another chance.
 If you are always attracting partners who need your help and rely on you too much, maybe it’s a call for you to heal your desire to change and make projects of other people.

 Recognizing the lessons from our past is a healing process in itself.
-I learned in my cord-cutting training that you cannot cut an energetic cord to a previous partner until you know what the toxic patterns are contained within the cord and where they came from in the first place.
+I learned in my cord-cutting training back in 2010 that you cannot cut an energetic cord to a previous partner until you know what the toxic patterns are contained within the cord and where they came from in the first place.
 I believe it’s the same with our experiences.
 If you don’t learn the lessons from your past relationships and see what they were showing you, life will continue to hit you over the head with the same experiences until you do.

 Bring in the new